Marketing to China it's also an Agency

 A quality and clear website

 Having a good website is important in China.
 Distributors/buying agents/Business owners are more and more sensitive to a well-designed website.
 Clear offers, intuitive navigation, persuasive information.
 Everything on your website should be demonstrating the advantage of being involved with your business.
 Website content should be translated into Mandarin with Chinese specific imagery.

 Show that you are the expert with quality content

 Content based marketing became significantly more important in China.
 Publish high-quality content on your website and your wechat to demonstrate your level of expertise.
 Buyers like to see practical tips, good content from their supplier and will memorize it.
 It is a good way to promote your best business practice to potential Chinese buyers and make a difference with your competitors.

 Highest quality traffic comes from Chinese searching Engines

-In B2B, the qualify traffic comes directly from online research.
+In B2B, the qualified traffic comes directly from online research.
 This is logical.
-From the buyers perspective they will initially search for keywords via the Chinese search engine ‘’Baidu’’.
+Anyone will initially search for keywords via the Chinese search engine ‘’Baidu’’.
 This is the number one search engine in China.

 You can appear on Baidu with paid results or natural results.

 Paid results or PPC (pay per click) is good because it results in instant traffic but the quality of the traffic is often low… Which professionals actually click on Ads?
 In reality very few.